alan-turing-institute/hub23-deploy/docs/advanced/enabling-page-redirection.md

 1. When viewing the DNS zone on the Azure Portal, click "+ Record set"
 2. In the **Name** field, enter "binder" or "hub" (depending on which IP you choose to set a record for first, the process is the same for both).
 3. Set **Alias record set** to "Yes" and this will bring up some new options.
-4. Make sure the subscription is set to "Turing-BinderHub".
+4. Make sure the subscription is set to "turingmybinder".
    Under **Azure resource** select one of the two items under **Public IP Address**.
    If you view these resources (under the resource group beginning `MC_`), you will be able to see the IP addresses they refer to.
 Compare these with the output of `kubectl get svc --namespace hub23` in order to ascertain which one is Binder and which is JupyterHub.
 5. Click "OK" and repeat the process for the second IP address.